yum3lo/react-jobs/README.md

 # React Jobs

 React Jobs is a web application that allows users to browse job listings with advanced filtering capabilities.
-Once signed up or logged in, users can add, edit, or delete job postings.
+Users can register as either job seekers or job posters, with different permissions.
+Job posters can add, edit, or delete job postings, while job seekers can browse and search for jobs.
 The project features a Vite-powered React frontend and a Node.js/Express backend with PostgreSQL database.

 ---